Our Vision for English

 The teaching of reading in our school is coherently planned through the use of our systematic, synthetic phonics programme (Letters and Sounds).
 Through a continuous cycle of planning, teaching and assessment we support the individual learning journeys of all children.

 Through the teaching of systematic, synthetic phonics, our aim is for our children to become fluent readers by the end of Key Stage One.
-This is evidenced through our phonics screening results in which our children always achieve highly in.
+This is evidenced through our phonics screening results in which our children always achieve highly.
 From this, we can focus on developing their fluency and comprehension as they move through the school.
 However, we firmly believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond the results of the statutory assessments.
 We promote reading for pleasure as part of our reading curriculum.
-Children speak extremely positively bout reading and enjoy reading as part of their daily lives.
+Children speak extremely positively about reading and enjoy reading as part of their daily lives.
 They relish the idea of exploring a new book together or independently and understanding the importance of reading as a lifelong skill.

 Fostering a Love for Reading